-We’ve all fallen victim to a little sugar here and there, especially when our bodies are craving a ‘pick-me-up’ or it’s ‘that time of the month’ for the ladies, but what if we told you that these habits unless controlled can easily become out of control due to its highly addictive capabilities?!
+We’ve all fallen victim to a little sugar here and there, especially when our bodies are craving a ‘pick-me-up’ or when it’s ‘that time of the month’ for the ladies, which is totally normal.
+But what if your little pick-me-up became a consistent daily routine?
+What could that be doing to your body?

-Most of us are pretty aware of the immediate repercussions of excess sugar, even if we might not always make the connection.
-When we eat sugar, our appetites increase and we crave a desire for more sweets, which can lead to cravings, mood swings, spikes and lows in energy levels.
-And as for you weight-conscious humans, you’ll notice a considerable amount of weight gain around the middle, which puts you at risk for diabetes and heart disease.
+When we eat refined sugar, our appetites increase and we crave a desire for more sweets, which can lead to cravings, mood swings, spikes and lows in energy levels.
+And as for you weight-conscious humans, after a while, you’ll notice a considerable amount of weight gain around the middle, which puts you at risk for diabetes and heart disease.

-For those who enjoy a sugary treat or two, we can imagine that you’re probably thinking that your future is looking ‘as exciting as a cardboard box’, but there are plenty of ways to get your sweet tooth fix, all while eliminating that sugary inflammation immediately.
+For those who enjoy a sugary treat or two every day, we can imagine that you’re probably thinking that your future is looking ‘as exciting as a cardboard box’, but there are plenty of ways to get your sweet tooth fix, all while eliminating that sugary inflammation…

-And if that’s not enough to convince you, let’s take a look at the immediate effects from quitting sugar…
+Let’s take a look at the immediate effects of quitting sugar…

 20 minutes after you quit: 20 minutes after your first sugar-free meal will make you feel more satisfied and less likely to reach for a second serving of dessert.
 This is the first step to strengthened willpower, so push through because self-discipline is a key contributing factor to so many positive changes in life.